 All parking permits must be displayed in plain view when parking on campus.
-Failure to display a permit could result in your vehicle being cited, wheel-locked or impounded.
+Failure to display a permit could result in assessment of a penalty as provided in the University's Parking Policy, and a vehicle being cited, or towed.